car insurance switzerland tips save money

 Learn how to save on car insurance in Switzerland in this moneyland.ch guide.

 Insurance is one of the costs you must deal with if you own a vehicle.
-Third-party liability car insurance is obligatory, and having partial casco (comprehensive) or full casco (collision) car insurance can also make sense if you own a new or expensive car.
+Third-party liability car insurance is obligatory, and having partial-casco car insurance or full-casco car insurance car insurance can also be worth getting in some cases.

 Car insurance has its price.
 According to Finma statistics, Swiss car owners collectively spent over two billion Swiss francs on third-party liability car insurance alone in 2022.
 Total spending for all car insurance types combined surpassed six billion francs in the same year.